 Study modes: Full-time, Part-time

-The programme offers a wide range of subjects that deal with various aspects of private law from a comparative European perspective, enabling you to tailor the LLM to meet your specific interests.
+This programme offers a wide range of subjects that deal with various aspects of private law from a comparative and European perspective, as well as courses on legal theory and legal history.
+In addition, you can select courses from a wide list of options offered by the School, allowing you to tailor the LLM to your specific interests.

 This programme is designed to equip students with recognised Masters-level training in European Private Law.

 You will receive advanced legal training enabling you to identify and interpret problems relating to private law using tools of comparative analysis.